 This small country in the Iberian peninsula is often compared to the neighbour state Spain, and it should not be.
 Portugal is just as good as its neighbour, its unique, friendly, and affordable for students.
-Angelo loves Porto Business School.
+Sofia loves Porto Business School.

 5. The Netherlands

 In recent years, the Netherlands gained more and more popularity.
 This is mainly explained by the level of education and the number of degrees offered in the English language.
 Many international students choose to study there because even without knowledge of Dutch, they can still get around pretty well.
 Marianthi loves the green campus and high-quality studies at Radboud University.